norwd/lumos/README.md

 # Lumos

+This is the font used in https://github.com/norwd/hpmor, which I have been Esperantising here.
+Originally created by Sarah McFalls, I claim no copy-right whatsoever, I just want "ŭ" to render properly!

 *From https://www.geocities.ws/carpesaponem/lumos.htm*

 > Lumos (v.1) is a freeware font inspired by the Harry Potter books.
 I made this font after long unsuccessful searches for the display font used in the US editions of Harry Potter.
 If you're interested in the official version, I found out that it's a font by Marcus Burlile called "Ablefont" in The Many Faces of Arnold - Lookalike Fonts, an enlightening article by Kevin Andrew Murphy for TBP!